nesamouzehkesh/pavilion/README.md

     git clone https://github.com/SamanShafigh/symfony-basic.git

-Then, use the `./make.sh` command to generate the application.
+Then, use the `./install.sh` command to install the application.
 To do this first give permission to this file and then run it.
-It will install all third party vendors, and creating the Database Tables.
+It will install all third party vendors, and creates and populates application tables.

-    sudo chmod 777 make.sh
+    sudo chmod 777 install.sh
-    ./make.sh
+    ./install.sh

 Or do followings: